Skip navigation

 Beamforming

-Figure 1: Beamforming and MIMO with the different colors of the filled beams that represent different data streams
+Figure 1: Beamforming and MIMO with the different colors of the filled beams that represent different data streams.

 Although often very effective, transmitting power in only one direction does not always provide an optimum solution.
-In multi-path scenarios, where the radio channel comprises multiple propagation paths from the transmitter to receiver through diffraction around corners and reflections against buildings or other objects, it is beneficial to send the same data stream in several different paths (direction and/or polarization) with phases and amplitudes controlled in a way that they add constructively at the receiver2.
-This is referred to as generalized beamforming, as shown in the upper right quadrant of Figure 1.
-As part of generalized beamforming, it is also possible to reduce interference to other UEs, which is known as null-forming.
-This is achieved by controlling the transmitted signals in a way that they cancel each other out at UEs that would otherwise be interfered.
+In multi-path scenarios, where the radio channel comprises multiple propagation paths from the transmitter to receiver through diffraction around corners and reflections against buildings or other objects, it is beneficial to send the same data stream in several different paths (direction and/or polarization) with phases and amplitudes controlled in a way that they add constructively at the receiver, see [2] for further details.
+This is referred to as generalized beamforming, see Figure 1, part B. It should be noted that beams do not always correspond to single directions, as indicated in the figure, but can have arbitrary shapes, see [2, ch.
+6].

 MIMO (Multiple Input, Multiple Output) techniques

 The achievable capacity gains from MU-MIMO depend on receiving each layer with good signal-to-interference-and-noise-ratio (SINR).
-As with SU-MIMO, the total DL power is shared between the different layers, and therefore the power (and thus SINR) for each user is reduced as the number of simultaneous MU-MIMO users increases.
+As with SU-MIMO, the total DL power is shared between the layers, and therefore the power (and thus SINR) for each user is reduced as the number of simultaneous MU-MIMO users increases.
 Also, as the number of users grows, the SINR will further deteriorate due to mutual interference between the users.
 Therefore, the network capacity typically improves as the number of MIMO layers increases to a point at which power sharing and interference between users result in diminishing gains and eventually also losses.

 Acquiring channel knowledge for Massive MIMO

 Knowledge of the radio channels between the antennas of the user and those of the base station is a key enabler for beamforming and MIMO, both for UL reception and DL transmission.
-This allows the Massive MIMO to adapt the number of layers and determine how to beamform them.
+This allows the Massive MIMO solution to adapt the number of layers and determine how to beamform them.

 For UL reception of data signals, channel estimates can be determined from known signals received on the UL transmissions.
 Channel estimates can be used to determine how to combine the signals received to improve the desired signal power and mitigate interfering signals, either from other cells or within the same cell.